 The Technical University of Munich (TUM) invites applications for the position of

-to begin in summer semester 2019.
-The position is a W2 fixed-term positions (6 years) with tenure track to a tenured W3 position (Associate Professor).
+to begin as soon as possible.
+The position is a W2 fixed-term position (6 years) with tenure track to a tenured W3 position (Associate Professor).
 The professorship is funded by the Federal Tenure Track Programme.

-We are looking for candidates who have demonstrated initial scientific achievements and the capacity for independent research at the highest international standards.
-A university degree and an outstanding doctoral degree or equivalent scientific qualification as well as pedagogical aptitude, including the ability to teach in English, are prerequisite.
+We are looking for a candidate who has demonstrated initial scientific achievements and the capacity for internationally competitive, independent research.
+A university degree and an outstanding doctoral degree or equivalent scientific qualification as well as pedagogical aptitude, including the ability to teach in English, are also prerequisites.
 Substantial research experience abroad is expected.

 The TUM Munich Dual Career Office (MDCO) provides tailored career consulting to the partners of newly appointed professors.
 MDCO gives assistance for relocation and integration of new professors, their partners and accompanying family members.

-Please send your application in English no later than January 31, 2019 to the Dean of TUM Department of Sport and Health Sciences, Prof. Renate Oberhoffer, Email: firstname.lastname@example.org.
+Please send your application no later than June 23, 2019 to the Dean of TUM School of Life Sciences Weihenstephan, Prof. Thomas Becker, Alte Akademie 8, 85354 Freising.
+Email address for applications: firstname.lastname@example.org.